 You Don’t Even Need a Headset to Get Real Answers

-Here’s the part that still blows people away: you can run the core tests without plugging in any VR gear at all.
-Futuremark VRMark simulates those brutal VR workloads right on your desktop and nails issues like frame-time spikes and uneven performance that a quick game demo often hides.
-I’ve caught dodgy graphics drivers and shaky overclocks this way plenty of times before they could ruin an actual session.
+People are still amazed by this: you can run the core tests without having to plug in any VR gear.
+Futuremark VRMark simulates those tough VR workloads right on your desktop and finds problems like frame-time spikes and uneven performance that a quick game demo might not show.
+I’ve caught bad graphics drivers and unstable overclocks this way many times before they could ruin a real session.

 VRMark at a Glance

-Three Virtual Rooms That Actually Stress-Test Your Hardware
+Three Virtual Rooms That Really Put Your Hardware to the Test

-Futuremark VRMark throws your system into different “rooms,” each one cranking up the heat:
+Futuremark VRMark puts your system in different “rooms,” each one making it hotter:

 - – **Orange Room** is your baseline — the realistic check for today’s typical headsets.
 If this one struggles, seriously think twice before buying.